ScottLogic/blog/_posts/2019-04-23-perspective-plugin-api-how-to-build-a-new-plugin.md

 title: Perspective Plugin API - How to build a new plugin
 date: 2019-04-23 00:00:00 Z
 categories:
-- alee
 - Tech
 author: alee
 layout: default_post
 summary: A working example of how to create a new plugin for Perspective, using a ready made template to get started quickly, and open source mapping API from OpenLayers.
 ---

 JP Morgan's [Perspective](https://jpmorganchase.github.io/perspective/){:target="_blank"} is an open source streaming analytics engine that uses WebAssembly to quickly analyse a dataset and display views via a plugin framework.